-One of the greatest needs in the present day church is for pastors with a divine call to pastor or shepherd the flock of God.
-Preachers-there are many-men of ability, talent and training, men who can entertain and sway an audience with their eloquence and personality; but few pastors after God's own heart who will sacrifice their own lives in order to shepherd the flock are not too numerous.
-Happy is that assembly which has for its pastor a man who will be more than a preacher and a leader, but will combine these qualities with that God-given quality of being a "spiritual father" to his people.
+One of the greatest needs in the present-day church is for pastors with a divine call to pastor or shepherd the flock of God.
+Many are the preachers with the ability, talent, and training who can entertain and sway an audience with their eloquence and personality; but few are pastors after God's own heart who will sacrifice their own lives in order to shepherd the flock.
+Happy is the assembly that has for its pastor a man who will be more than a preacher and a leader, but will combine these qualities with that God-given quality of being a "spiritual father" to his people.
 "Though ye have ten thousand instructors in Christ, yet have ye not many fathers" (I Corinthians 4:15).